longhorn/website/content/docs/1.4.0/references/settings.md

 #### Default Share Manager Image

 The default instance manager image used by the manager.
 Can be changed on the manager starting command line only.

+#### Deleting Confirmation Flag
+This flag protects Longhorn from unexpected uninstallation which leads to data loss.
+Set this flag to **true** to allow Longhorn uninstallation.
+If this flag is **false**, the Longhorn uninstallation job will fail.

+> Default: `false`

 #### Disable Revision Counter